muthu-d-anonysm/npm2guard/README.md

 - python scanner.py --org target

-You will be prompted to enter your GitHub personal access token (recommended to use fine-grained tokens starting with `github_pat_`).
+You will be prompted to enter your GitHub personal access token (recommended to use Classic tokens starting with `ghp_`).

 2. Scan multiple organizations: